safe-global/safe-docs/pages/sdk-auth-kit/guides/safe-signatures.md

 });
 ```

-We added the message!!
+We have added the message!

-#### Confirm messages by adding more signatures
+#### Confirm messages by adding additional signatures

-Same way we did with transactions, we need to confirm the message with other owners.
-The `id` of the stored message is the `safeMessageHash` and we include utilities to calculate it and to add more signatures.
+We should confirm the message with other owners, just like we did with transactions.
+The `id` of the stored message is the `safeMessageHash`, and we have utilities available to calculate it and add more signatures.

 ```typescript
 // Get the safeMessageHash